szvsw/hatchet-sst/README.md

 # Hatchet/SST

-This is a repository for deploying Hatchet via sst.dev onto AWS.
+This is a repository for deploying [Hatchet](https://hatchet.run) via [sst.dev](https://sst.dev) in [AWS](https://aws.amazon.com).

 ## Requirements

-You will need an AWS account with credentials, and Node/SST installed.
+You will need an AWS account with credentials, as well as Docker, Node and SST installed.

+_TODO: document installing these and setting up credentials_

-## How-To
+## Deploying the Stack

 ### Purchase a domain (optional, recommended)